city_hall

 Determining how you will pay for your ADU project is one of the most important aspects of the planning stage.

-Generally, converting existing space -- such as a basement-- will cost less than building an ADU through new construction.
-As a rough benchmark, the total cost to build an internal ADU is generally between $75,000 - $100,000; the cost to build a detached ADU can run between $250,000 - $350,000.
+Generally, converting existing space — such as a basement — will cost less than building an ADU through new construction.
+As a rough benchmark, ADU project costs can start at roughly $275/sf.
 However, project costs can vary widely and will depend on the extent and scope of work of your individual project.
 Your architect and/or building team will be able to help you estimate the cost of your project.

 Homeowners often borrow some or all of the total project cost, or use a combination of sources (such as cash, loans, and home equity) to finance their project.
 As you start your financing plan, remember to budget for costs that may arise before construction begins, such as the cost to hire an architect or builder or the cost to file a building permit application.